superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 	If you really want to play the game, I'd really recommend purchasing it if you can.
 If you really can't buy the game, look towards [luanti(Formerly Minetest)](https://www.luanti.org) or maybe use an open source launcher if you really must.
 Just be careful and **please don't expect support with pirated or cracked copies of the game**, refer to all of the reasons above for why MCCS, Modded Minecraft and other Discord servers or communities CANNOT help with these launchers even if it wasn't against their rules(Which it is).
 * ### Curseforge
 	* Curseforge has had issues with malware, weird practices(allowed illegal copies of Iris/Sodium for a while) and has been superseded by Modrinth in multiple ways.
-	* Curseforge uses anti-competitive behaviors like making it more difficult to install some mods on other launchers by forcing you to manually download the mods.
+	* Curseforge uses anti-competitive behaviors like making it more difficult to install some mods on other launchers by forcing you to manually download the mods, which forces you to wait 10 seconds and such
 	* I'd **only** recommend using curseforge if you can't find a mod on Modrinth or MCArchive, for older versions of the game or if you have to.
 	* \* If you do use curseforge, I'd recommend downloading the jar for the mod directly or using Prism and recommend against using their launcher
 * ### OptiFine(On 1.14 and above\*)